Sandarella/Sandarella/README.md

 <image src="image/2024-12-23_16-28-35.png" alt="PORTFOLIO">

 # Hi everyone!
 I'm Sandra, QA Engineer with experience in manual testing and UI/E2E automation testing of web applications using Playwright and Cypress with JavaScript.

+Take a look at the **qalexandra** repository, which contains examples of test cases for test automation, covering various scenarios and approaches, as well as a configured environment for easy setup and execution of tests.
+On my GitHub and LinkedIn pages, you can learn more about me.
+I would be happy to connect, share experiences and knowledge, and support each other's professional growth and development.

 ![](https://komarev.com/ghpvc/?username=Sandarella)
 <!--